jukujala/R-data-pipe/README.md

       # change data type
       fit_dt[, x := as.character(x) ]

-      # define transformations fitted with fit_dt as a list of functions
+      # define fitted transformations as a list of functions
       column_transforms <- list(
         # map values of x that occur more than 1000 times to separate values
         getCategTransform("x", fit_dt, threshold=1000),